Oppression in Limited Liability Companies

 The buy-out remedy had provided the minority shareholder with an exit when trapped in an oppressive situation.
 The holding in Ritchie eliminated the buy-out remedy for oppressed shareholders.
 Although the Court cited other legal remedies that remain available to deal with oppressive behavior, none provide the badly needed exit.
 As the dissent in Ritchie argued, “No other existing remedy the Court discusses adequately protects minority shareholders from such oppression.”

-This article is taken from an article recently published by Eric Fryar in the Houston Business and Tax Law Journal.
+This article is taken from an article recently published by Hopkins Centrich in the Houston Business and Tax Law Journal.
 Download the entire article with full analysis and case citations: